ekqt/speedBump/readme.md

 # Welcome to Speed Bump: A fast card drinking game!

 The dealer deals four cards to each player, beginning on their left.
-Remaining cards are left aside in the pile.
-The pile is left aside as it will be used at the end of the round.
+Remaining cards are left aside in an imaginary dump pile.

 ## Rules

-Deal four cards and take your guesses.
+Get four cards and take your guesses.
 You lose, you drink.
 Win all rounds and all other players drink.

 ## Dealing Pattern
 The dealer deals cards to each player in 4 rounds and each time the player gets the answer wrong, he/she must drink: